 If a company offered you a new gig or promotion overseas, would you take it?
 If the question is making you think, that’s a good thing.
 There are different criteria to consider, and the list is longer when we are in the thirty-year-old-and-over club.

-Let’s imagine you say, “Yes,” to a lucrative job offer abroad like what I did in October 2019.
-You start 2020 in another country in a city with ten and a half million people.
-Your mind is going in different directions, trying to digest everything, and dealing with the outside noise congestion.
-Excitement, anxiety, stimulation, and maybe a certain amount of culture shock is also flowing.
-The language barrier is one of the many hurdles.
+Let’s imagine you say yes to a lucrative job offer abroad like what I did in October 2019.
+You start 2020 in another country in a city with close to eleven million people.
+Your mind is going in different directions, trying to digest everything and dealing with the outside noise congestion.
+Excitement, anxiety, stimulation, and maybe a certain amount of culture shock are also flowing.
+The language barrier is one of many hurdles.

 Before your ninety-day evaluation at work, the company announces a round of layoffs.
 It’s also happening worldwide as new cases and deaths magnify due to COVID-19.
-People are filing for unemployment, flocking to new companies, or doing a side hustle.
+People are filing for unemployment, losing their business, flocking to new companies, or doing a side hustle.
 At your work, during an all-staff meeting via Zoom, a senior leader states that another layoff might occur in July 2020.

-If you’re open-minded and want to swim in a book that’s not the usual stuff on Amazon’s library, then this read might do the job.
+If you’re open-minded and want to swim in a book that’s not the usual stuff in Amazon’s library, then this read might do the job.
 You’ll at least learn some interesting things about Bangkok and Thai culture that you won’t get in textbooks.
 Who doesn’t like to stimulate their mind and broaden their horizons?